Regulatory Compliance

 Document prescriber’s discussion with a minor and guardian on opioid risks prior to prescribing the medication in non-emergency circumstances.

-This is a summary and FAQ of the Dental Board’s continuing education regulations as of Jan.
+This is a summary and FAQ of the Dental Board’s CE requirements as of Jan.
 1, 2025.
+A CE tracking log also is available.
 To determine if a CE provider is registered with the Dental Board, use the Department of Consumer Affairs database.